-Returning to the quantitative findings, the correlations in Table 5 also highlight some possible barriers to (or enablers of) social media use during job search.
-For example, networking comfort (i.e. willingness to ask relative strangers for information) is positively associated with contacting someone to ask about jobs on Facebook ( $R^2=2.3\%$ ).
-In this regard, 51.5% (n=144) who are willing to ask strangers for information.
-Additionally, social media comfort (i.e. being more comfortable speaking to people on social media than face-to-face) is positively associated with contacting people on both Facebook ( $R^2=3.2\%$ ) and Twitter ( $R^2=3.2\%$ ) to ask about jobs.
-On Facebook, 51.1% (n=147) of those who do not prefer social media exchanges.
-On Twitter, the corresponding figures are 19.8% (n=147) of those who (n=18), respectively.
-These findings imply that being less comfortable networking for information decreases the likelihood that young people will reach out on Facebook to ask about jobs.
-Conversely, being more comfortable conversing on social media increases the likelihood that young people will reach out on Facebook to ask about jobs.
-Conversely, being more comfortable conversing on social media increases the likelihood that young people will ask about jobs on both Facebook and Twitter.
+Returning to the quantitative findings, the correlations in Table 6 also highlight some possible barriers to (or enablers of) social media use during job search.
+For example, networking comfort (i.e. willingness to ask relative strangers for information) is positively associated with contacting someone to ask about jobs on Facebook ($R^2 = 2.3\%$).
+In this regard, 51.5% (n = 144) who are willing to ask strangers for information contacted someone on the platform, compared with 38.9% (n = 178) of those not willing to ask strangers for information.
+In addition, social media comfort (i.e. being more comfortable speaking to people on social media than face-to-face) is positively associated with contacting people on both Facebook ($R^2 = 3.2\%$) and Twitter ($R^2 = 3.2\%$) to ask about jobs.
+On Facebook, 51.1% (n = 90) who prefer speaking on social media contacted someone on the platform, compared with 40.8% (n = 147) of those who do not prefer social media exchanges.
+On Twitter, the corresponding figures are 19.8% (n = 19) and 9.9% (n = 18), respectively.
+These findings imply that being less comfortable networking for information decreases the likelihood that young people will reach out on Facebook to ask about jobs on both Facebook and Twitter.
 However, the low correlation coefficients show that both of these factors only have a small bearing on social media behaviour.

+4.5.
 Contextual factors and barriers associated with job search social media use: nominal variables

-The results reveal the extent to which social media use during job search relates to the nominal variables: (a) sex, and; (b) receiving advice from a professional (e.g. a teacher, tutor, or career adviser).
-For the former, the distribution of findings between males and females in terms of social media use for job search are almost identical for Facebook and Twitter.
+The results reveal the extent to which social media use during job search relates to the nominal variables: (1) sex and (2) receiving advice from a professional (e.g. a teacher, tutor or career adviser).
+For the former, the distribution of findings between males and females in terms of social media use for job search is almost identical for Facebook and Twitter.
 Wilcoxon rank-sum tests confirm that there are no statistically significant differences between males and females for any of the platforms.
-Table 6 shows the relationship between receiving advice from a professional to use social media, and the actual use of Facebook ( $R^2=22.1\%$ ), Twitter ( $R^2=34.3\%$ ), and LinkedIn ( $R^2=27.8\%$ ) during job search.
+Table 7 shows the relationship between receiving advice from a professional to use social media, and the actual use of Facebook ($R^2 = 22.1\%$), Twitter ($R^2 = 34.3\%$) and LinkedIn ($R^2 = 27.8\%$) during job search.
 The findings are clear that those advised by professionals are considerably more likely to use these platforms than those who are not.
-Wilcoxon rank-sum tests confirm the statistical significance of each association (p<.001).
+Wilcoxon rank-sum tests confirm the statistical significance of each association (p < 0.001).